Ad

 6. Details of all of the doctors you are currently consulting;

-8. If you have already made a claim, the details of the Allianz claims officer dealing with your claim;
+8. If you have already made a claim, the details of the insurance claims officer dealing with your claim;

 9. Your car registration details and that of any other vehicle involved;